RuslanLevond/final-year-project/README.md

 1. Create database using `sqlite3 gateway_storage.db`
 2. Create table with the following command `CREATE TABLE classification_results(id INTEGER PRIMARY KEY AUTOINCREMENT, audio_file_name TEXT, confidence_level REAL, classification TEXT, time DATETIME);`

+## Arduino Configurations

+By following the described procedures, you would be able to run edge Arduino framework on the Arduino Nano 33 BLE Sense.
+Before starting, install Arduino IDE which will be used to upload Edge Framework to your Arduino device:

+1. Navigate to [arduino website](https://www.arduino.cc/en/software), download and install Arduino IDE 1.8.19 on your computer.
+2. On launching IDE, install core for Nano board by going to Tools > Board > Board Manager.
+Install `Arduino Mbed OS Nano Boards` core.

+### Import Edge Framework

+Upload edge framework sketch by navigating to Sketch > Add File.

+### Export Edge Impulse ML Model

+Download machine learning model as Arduino library using Edge Impulse GUI by going to Deployment > Arduino Library > Build.
+This will download a .zip folder, do not unzip it.

+### Import Edge Impulse ML Model

+Before starting, make sure that old library has been removed if installed previously, can be found in `/Users/<user>/Documents/Arduino/libraries/final-year-project_inferencing`.
+Import the downloaded Arduino library by going to Sketch > Include Library > Add .ZIP library, select your downloaded .zip folder.

+### Configure Arduino board and port

+Before starting, make to connect your Arduino to your computer using USB.
+To be able to upload the model and sketch to Arduino device, you will need to configure its board and port.
+Navigate to Tools > Boards > Arduino Mbed OS Nano Boards and select Arduino Nano 33 BLE Sense.
+After, go to Tools > Port and select the USB port you connected to your Arduino.

+### Uploading Sketch to Arduino Device

+To compile and upload your sketch to your Arduino Device, click the "Upload" button.
+After the upload is finished, the library will start inferencing straight away.
+To see the logs, click on "Serial Monitor".